jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

 [^12]: Like Calvin, I have chosen not to call this an offertory, in
     order to avoid confusion over the means of forgiveness (or, as Chapell notes, the purpose of the sermon).
-The collection is included in the Liturgy of the Upper Room, which focuses upon the communion which believers share with one another as they all share communion with Christ.
+The collection is included in the Liturgy of the Upper Room (the second part of the service), which focuses upon the communion which believers share with one another as they all share communion with Christ.
 Gifts are given for the ministries of the church, in which all participate.
 It comes after the intercessory